 Philippines prepares for three-month-long volcano emergency

-LEGAZPI CITY, Philippines: The Philippines is bracing for a possible three-month-long emergency in areas around an erupting volcano, which has already displaced more than 81,000 and caused overcrowding at temporary shelters, the country's disaster agency said on Friday (Jan 26).
+LEGAZPI CITY, Philippines: The Philippines is bracing for a possible three-month-long emergency in areas around an erupting volcano, which has already displaced more than 81,000 and led to overcrowded temporary shelters, the disaster agency said on Friday.

-"We're gearing up for three months" of emergency, said Romina Marasigan, spokeswoman of the Southeast Asian country's disaster agency, citing similar situations during previous eruptions of the 2,462-metre volcano.
+"We're gearing up for three months" of emergency, said Romina Marasigan, spokeswoman of the country's disaster agency, citing similar situations during previous eruptions of the 2,462-metre (8,077-foot) volcano.

 Displaced families may need to stay in evacuation centres for that long, she said.